-New x-ray technique reveals never-seen-before trillionth-of-a-second magnetic fluctuations
+New X-ray technique reveals trillionth-of-a-second magnetic fluctuations

 A quick flash of light can make ordinary materials extraordinary, potentially inducing qualities such as the perfect efficiency of superconductivity even at room temperature.
 But these transformations are infamously fleeting—they vanish in just trillionths of a second.
 Now, an international team of scientists including researchers of the Max Planck Institute for the Structure and Dynamics of Matter at CFEL in Hamburg has used synchronized infrared and x-ray laser pulses to simultaneously manipulate and reveal the ultra-fast magnetic properties of this promising quantum landscape.
 The rapid, light-driven switching between magnetic states, explored here with unprecedented precision, could one day revolutionize the reading and writing of data in computers and other digital devices.
 The study was published today in the journal Nature Materials.

 “We developed a way to reveal light-induced femtosecond magnetic dynamics in as yet unseen detail,” said Mark Dean, a physicist at the Brookhaven National Laboratory in the USA and lead author of the study.
 “This brings us closer to perfecting a recipe for manipulating these materials on ultra-fast time scales.”

 This novel x-ray technique, called time-resolved resonant inelastic scattering, revealed the dynamics of subtle spin correlations, which travel as waves through the material and define its magnetic properties.
 Crucially, they behaved differently between two- and three-dimensional spaces when sparked by an infrared laser pulse.